eric-figueira/pizzahub/README.md

 #### Authentication and Authorization:

 - Login
-- Signup
+- Sign Up
 - Password recovery
 - Roles for routing permission

 #### Pizzeria specific:

 - **Manager**:
-  - It should be able to change pizzeria data
+  - It should be able to update a pizzeria's data
   - It should be able to hire an employee
   - It should be able to fire an employee
-  - It should be able to change the position, name and email of an employee
+  - It should be able to change the role, name and email of an employee
-  - It should be able to view employees
+  - It should be able to view all employees
-  - It should be able to generate a new password for an employee Note: All features of a manager only apply to the pizzeria that the manager is responsible for
+  - It should be able to generate a new password for an employee<br />Note: All features of a manager only apply to the pizzeria that the manager is responsible for
 - **Chef**:
   - It should be able to view orders with status: In production and Not started
   - It should be able to update the status of an order to Ready